pocman/fabric-samples/first-network/README.md

 * kafka for the ordering
 * zookeeper for kafka

-We will be using Fabric 1.3.0 version.
+We will be using Fabric 1.2.1 version.

+## Planning
+* Run and fix the tutorial
+    - Fix "Waiting for container of copy artifact pod to run" when pod already succeeded
+    - First issue, the cryptogen container can't chmod on the /shared folder.
+* Migrate network configuration from first-network
+* Bump to Fabric 1.3.0

 ## Run

+Install kubernetes and kubectl.

 ```bash
 cd blockchain-network-on-kubernetes